Some of the important questions being drawn in the assessment are like:

 Type of investigation

 In this study descriptive research can be applied and on that basis the behaviour and perception of the youth can be studied.
 This technique helps in understanding the particular characteristic of population and this will be helpful for studying the youth entrepreneur of UK (Wilson, 2010).
-Here in the study hypothesis testing can also be done where the assumptions regarding the study can be made and on that basis analysis can be done.
+Here in the study hypothesis testing and thesis help can also be done where the assumptions regarding the study can be made and on that basis analysis can be done.
 It will help in finding the significant association between the variables relating to youth behaviour.

 Data collection method